Stevanato Group (NYSE:STVN) Releases FY 2022 Earnings Guidance

 Stevanato Group (NYSE:STVN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $0.54-$0.56 for the period.
+The company provided earnings per share (EPS) guidance of $0.54-$0.56 for the period.
 The company issued revenue guidance of $1.02 billion-$1.03 billion, compared to the consensus revenue estimate of $964.03 million.

 Stevanato Group Price Performance